ropellad/LDD3-Notes/Chapter__12_PCI_Drivers.md

 ```

 By using the `pci_resource_` functions, a driver can ignore the underlying PCI registers because the system already used them to structure resource info.

-# %% So then how would you actually access these things with the driver?

 ### PCI Interrupts